 Differential backup is a process that begins with a full backup and subsequently backs up all changes made after the previous full backup.
 Furthermore, this allows much faster backups (but slower restores) and makes more efficient use of storage capacity.

-Incremental backup is the same as differential backup, with one important difference: after the first full backup, subsequent backups only store changes that have been made since the last backup cycle.
+The primary distinction between incremental backup and differential backup is that, following the initial full backup, successive backups only retain changes that have happened since the last backup cycle.

-Mirror backup is a real-time duplicate of the source being backed up.
-When you delete a file in the source with mirror backups, that file will also be deleted in the mirror backup.
-Also, you should use mirror backups with caution because a file can be deleted accidentally, sabotaged, or through a virus in the mirror.
+A mirror backup is a replica of the source that we continuously back up.
+If you delete a file using mirror backups, it will also be removed from the mirror backup.
+Additionally, you should exercise caution while using mirror backups because a file can be accidentally destroyed, compromised, or infected by a virus on the mirror.

 Subscribe to our newsletter for offers, discounts and promotions